dlazaro66/QRCodeReaderView/README.md

 Modification of ZXING Barcode Scanner project for easy Android QR-Code detection in portrait mode and AR purposes

+---
+This project implements an Android view which show camera and notify when there's a QR code inside the preview.

+Some Classes are taken and slightly modified from Barcode Scanner

-Original work can be found here: https://code.google.com/p/zxing/
+Original work and code can be found here: https://code.google.com/p/zxing/
 ---
 How to use:

 - Add library to your project.